- WEEK 6 -

 Ditch industry jargon.
 Use customer language.
 (TIP: You can ask your former clients and your audience about their problems!)
 Focus on benefits, not features (the transformation they can experience from your work not the length or number of sessions).

 You are always welcome to ask for support any time you need to, that includes when you are writing copy.
-Vox me!
-We can discuss in session too.
+Email me or sign up for one of the copywriting sessions!
+We can discuss on our 1:1 calls too.

 4. The offer isn't finding the people who need it.
 Blink.
 It doesn't land and the money moves on to other things.